jmcnally17/metroid-invaders/README.md

 ## Features Pending

+- Levelling up when all Invaders have been removed
 - Random spawning of UFO Invader at the top of the window
 - Invaders randomly shooting lasers down
 - Collision detection between Invader lasers and Laser Cannon